 There’s no public transport direct to Airlie Beach, but you can travel by bus with Greyhound or Premier from Cairns or Brisbane.
 You can also take the Spirit of Queensland train from Cairns or Brisbane via Prosperine, and then transfer to Airlie on the RailBus Coach, taxi or rideshare.

 Cairns is the gateway to the Great Barrier Reef, stunning gorges and waterfalls, and the ancient Daintree Rainforest (ahem, the oldest rainforest in the world!).
 Cairns Airport is the main airport for Tropical North Queensland with domestic flights to and from most major Australian cities and a number of international destinations.
 You can also take the Spirit of Queensland train from Brisbane or a bus with Premier or Greyhound which travels up and down the coast.
-Driving is also possible if you enjoy spending time on the road and don't mind long drives, but this might not be possible if you're travelling from afar.
+Driving is also possible if you enjoy spending time on the road and don't mind long drives, but this might not be possible if you're traveling from afar.
 To give you an idea, the drive takes 19 hours from Brisbane, 37 hours from Sydney and 32 hours from Melbourne.

 From the Whitsundays